 - landscaping case studies; and

-Qualitative case studies have been conducted on topics linked to copyrights, patents, trademarks, the WIPO development agenda, the traditional knowledge (TK) commons and IP from publicly funded research.
+Qualitative case studies have been conducted on topics linked to copyrights, patents, trademarks, informal protections, the traditional knowledge (TK) commons and IP from publicly funded research.

 Meanwhile, the foresight research component has been a collaborative effort, by project researchers and key stakeholders, to determine drivers of change and to identify and dissect possible scenarios for the future.

 The project’s training components aim to build capacity among researchers, policy/issue leaders and grassroots stakeholders -- including innovators, creators and entrepreneurs.
 The training comprises seminars and workshops, the Open A.I.R.
 Research Fellowships programme, and development/delivery of a new course curriculum focused on IP and development.

 Implementing and Funding Partners

 The UCT IP Unit, in the Faculty of Law, assists in developing IP law and policy in Africa and aims to contribute to the manner in which this topic is treated in the emerging and developing countries throughout the world.
 The Unit's work is premised on the belief developing countries must participate in the evolution of intellectual property policy and law in order to ensure that any changes take full account of the needs of emerging economies.
 The Unit seeks to work through dialogue, research, debate and capacity-building, and to explore the issues faced by society at large, IP holders and consumers/users.